Jayveer/Decima-Explorer/README.md

 ### To Do
  - Create GUI variant
  - Implement Repack command
- - Choice of Recreating file path when extracting
  - Clean up the code

 ##  Usage

 Currently Decima Explorer can only be run from the command line.
 It has support for movie archive files and binary archive files.
 Binary archive files can be extracted by their ID or name.
 If extracting by name it is also possible to enter a directory to search multiple files.
 A list of game files can also be dumped.
-Movie archive files can be extracted ID or name if it is known;
+Movie archive files can be extracted ID or name if it is known.
+If the output file isn't specified it will use the 'file to extract' name along with creating its directory structure;

 ```
 DecimaExplorer.exe -list "G:\path\to\game\data\files"